braydenaimar/Strippit-Gui-Scripts/README.md

 The Application
 -----
-Below a snapshot of the structure of files and folders of the application after installation.
+Below a snapshot of the structure of files and folders of the application after installation on Windows.

 ```shell
 Strippit-Gui/